Wait a moment, let me fetch some tea.

 So you can imagine how unsettled I felt.
 I knew Byron quite well – I was always tricking him into making me tea.
 It was news to me that he was, deep down, a stone-cold killer.

-“Byron,” said I, “I am reminded of the great warrior Auda Abu Tayi, who led members of the Huwaytat tribe of Bedoine Arabs to victory over the Turks during the First World War.
+“Byron,” said I, “I am reminded of the great warrior Auda Abu Tayi, who led members of the Huwaytat tribe of Bedouin Arabs to victory over the Turks during the First World War.
 He said, I am a river to my people.
 I’m sure I must remind you of him.”

 He said nothing.

 “Because I am obviously a river to my people,” I continued, glancing at him with annoyance.
 “And as you know, from the moment you first met me, your life has improved.
 Frankly, when I met you, you seemed a bit of a wet blanket.
 Then, a few days later I saw you passing by the window, and I decided to throw a potato at you, to see how you’d react.
-You looked so lost and helpless, so I decided what you needed most of all – apart from people not throwing potatos at you – was a friend like myself.
+You looked so lost and helpless, so I decided what you needed most of all – apart from people not throwing potatoes at you – was a friend like myself.
 And so, I’ve been improving your life ever since.”

 He looked nettled.